tboenig/DTGT/README.md

 developed as part of the Scripta and RESILIENCE projects (https://gitlab.com/scripta/escriptorium/).

-After exporting the transcriptions as PAGE XML files, those files were processed to remove empty lines:
+After exporting the transcriptions as PAGEs XML files, those files were processed to remove empty lines:

     perl -i -ne "tr|\r||d; next if /^\s*$/;print" *.xml